NextronSystems/asgard-manual/usage/administration.rst

 .. warning::
-   Assets in the ``Duplicate Assets`` view indicate, that one or more agents are running on multiple end systems.
+   Assets in the ``Duplicate Assets`` view indicate, that one or more agents are running on multiple endpoints.
 This might be caused by cloning a system with an already installed ASGARD 2 Agent.
 Undesirable side effects of duplicate assets are alternating hostnames and tasks that fail immediately.